 The 8th UNESCO MOST Winter School brings together scholars, policymakers, students, and civil society actors to explore how peace can be reimagined as a long-term, anticipatory process grounded in ethics and sustainability.
 As a key networking event, it connects emerging leaders, NGO representatives, and members of the United Nations University and UNESCO communities with diplomats, artists, and scientists working across academia, policy, and culture.
-This year’s program examines what can arts, culture, education and science do for lasting peace and human security.
+This year’s program examines how culture, education and science can promote lasting peace and human security.

 Topics: